-Back in January 2018, we reported that, for the first time, researchers had reversed lung fibrosis in mice using a single gene therapy.
+Back in January 2018, researchers at CNIO reversed lung fibrosis in mice using a single gene therapy.
 Today, we want to spotlight a new study that builds on the positive results of the 2018 research, taking us another step closer to telomerase gene therapy in humans to reverse pulmonary fibrosis.

 The road to a gene therapy for pulmonary fibrosis